 Public liability insurance

-- As you are in and out of other people’s property going about your business, there remains the risk of some action – or failure to act – on your part, leads to an injury or property damage to your customer or even a passing member of the public
+- As you are in and out of other people’s property going about your business, there remains the risk of some action – or failure to act – on your part, leading to an injury or property damage to your customer or even a passing member of the public

 - If you are held responsible for any such injury, loss or damage, you may be sued by the injured party or parties and ordered to pay substantial damages